piranha/goreplace/README.md

 `.hgignore`/`.gitignore` in parent directories), just run `gr` without any arguments to see help message - it contains information about them.

-If you need to replace found strings with something, just pass `-r replacement` option and they will be replaced in-place.
+If you need to replace what you've found, just pass `-r replacement` option and replaces will be performed in-place.
 No backups are made (not that you need them, right?
 You're using version control, aren't you?).
 Unfortunately only plain strings are supported as replacement, no regexp submatch support yet (planned, though).

 [downloads]: https://github.com/piranha/goreplace/downloads